-Kompon, who was born in Thunder Bay, Ont., comes to the Winnipeg Jets after serving as Head Coach and General Manager of the WHL's Portland Winterhawks from 2014-16.
+Kompon, who was born in Thunder Bay, Ont., came to the Winnipeg Jets at the start of the 2016-17 season after serving as Head Coach and General Manager of the WHL's Portland Winterhawks from 2014-16.
 He led Portland to a 77-54-13 record over that time, taking the team to the playoffs in both seasons including a trip to the Western Conference Final in 2015.

 Kompon was an Assistant Coach with the Baltimore Bandits of the American Hockey League for the 1996-97 season, and in 1994-95 he was named Co-Head Coach at McGill University in Montreal after spending three seasons there as an Assistant Coach.
 Kompon played four seasons as a defenceman at McGill where he also earned a degree in education.
 He played professionally in the ECHL and in Germany.